RewardBench 2: Advancing Reward Model Evaluation: Building the Benchmark and Measuring Performance

 \section{Building the Benchmark and Measuring Performance}

-In this section, we detail the data curation and scoring methods used for \evalname~2 that enable a challenging, accuracy-based benchmark correlated with downstream post-training evaluations.
-This involves four stages: prompt sourcing, where most of our prompts are unreleased human-written queries from WildChat~\citep{zhao2024wildchat}; prompt quality and domain annotation using classifiers; completion generation, where we aim for diversity while ensuring we construct both ``right'' and ``wrong'' completions; and filtering, where we verify that prompts and completions fit each domain's criteria.
-We release our code under the Apache 2.0 license and release the benchmark data under ODC-By.
+In this section, we detail the data curation and scoring methods used for \evalname~that enable a challenging, accuracy-based benchmark correlated with downstream post-training evaluations.
+This involves four stages: prompt sourcing, where most of our prompts are unreleased human-written queries obtained with user consent from WildChat~\citep{zhao2024wildchat}; prompt quality and domain annotation using classifiers; completion generation, where we aim for diversity while ensuring we construct both ``right'' and ``wrong'' completions; and filtering, where we verify that prompts and completions fit each domain's criteria.
+We will release our code under the Apache 2.0 license and the benchmark data under ODC-By upon paper acceptance.

 \paragraph{Prompt Sourcing} We focused on getting representative, unseen prompts from real usage of language models and pairing them with completions representative of the current spectrum of language modeling performance.
 The goal is to make reward model evaluation prompts independent from evaluations used to test downstream post-trained models.
 Prompts denoted as ``Human'' in Table~\ref{tab:dataset_domains} are unseen and reflect real world use of AI models ($\sim$70\% of the benchmark).
-From a pool of prompts, we filtered and assigned prompts to our domain-specific subsets using a combination of QuRater~\citep{wettig2024quratingselectinghighqualitydata} to annotate data, a topic classifier~\footnote{Prompt domain classifier: https://huggingface.co/valpy/prompt-classification} to identify prompt domain, and manual inspection.
-We compared our prompts against twenty widely-used downstream evaluations with the Tulu 3 decontamination toolkit \citep{lambert2024tulu3} and ensured there was no overlap.
-To arrive at our final dataset, we first created an initial set of around 3,000 total high-quality prompts in our target domains, and then curated the final 1,876 prompts through further manual verification and filtering.
+From a pool of prompts, we filtered and assigned prompts to our domain-specific subsets using a combination of QuRater~\citep{wettig2024quratingselectinghighqualitydata} to annotate data, a topic classifier to identify prompt domain, and manual inspection.
+We compared our prompts against twenty widely-used downstream evaluations with the Tulu 3 decontamination toolkit \citep{lambert2024tulu3} and ensured no overlap.
+To arrive at our final dataset, we first created an initial set of around 3,000 total high-quality prompts in our target domains, and then curated the final 1,865 prompts through further manual verification and filtering.